Fa Zheng: Becoming Liu Bei's Chief Adviser

 During this period of time, Fa Zheng repaid all of his previous debts, good or bad.
 He would not forget those who showed him even a little kindness but also abused his power by taking revenge against those who offended him before.
 And by killing those who harmed him without the legal authority.
 Someone approached Zhuge Liang, another of Liu Bei's key advisers, and urged him to restrict Fa Zheng's influence by advising their lord to take action against him.
 However, Zhuge Liang replied, "When our lord was in Gong'an, he was wary of Cao Cao's influence in the north and fearful of Sun Quan's presence in the east.
 Even in home territory he was afraid that Lady Sun might stir up trouble.
 He was in such a difficult situation at the time that he could neither advance nor retreat.
 Fa Xiaozhi supported and helped him so much that he became his own wings (翼), (Note: The word (翼) which can be translated as "wing", used by Zhuge Liang here to describe Fa Zheng's role in Liu Bei's ascension is the same that was awarded to him as his posthumous title.) such that he is now able to fly high and no longer remain under others' influence.
 How can we stop Fa Zheng from behaving as he wishes?"
 Zhuge Liang was aware that Liu Bei greatly favoured and trusted Fa Zheng, which was why he refused to intervene in this matter.

 The historian Sun Sheng criticised Zhuge Liang's attitude towards Fa Zheng's abuse of power and called it a "lapse in justice".
 He felt that no subject should be above the law, regardless of how great his past contributions were.
-While Tang Geng (唐庚), a scholar from the Song dynasty, in his work called the Three Kingdoms Miscellaneous Cases (三國雜事; Sanguo Zashi) compared Fa Zheng to Fan Ju (范雎), Li Guang and Guo Jin (郭進).
-The three of them were allowed to settle their personal grudges and rendered great achievements for their States.
-Tang Geng commented that this is how rulers of the past made use of their outstanding and heroic individuals.
-That they had their own conceptions of righteousness.
+Tang Geng (唐庚), a scholar from the Song dynasty, in his work Three Kingdoms Miscellaneous Cases (三國雜事; Sanguo Zashi) compared Fa Zheng to Fan Ju (范雎), Li Guang and Guo Jin (郭進 (Note: Guo Jin was a general of the Northern Song dynasty.)); the three of them were allowed to settle their personal grudges and rendered great achievements for their States.
+Tang Geng commented that this is how rulers of the past made use of their outstanding and heroic individuals, that they had their own conceptions of righteousness.
 Tang Geng called Sun Sheng shortsighted for not seeing this.